Helically Symmetric Experiment: Device

 The magnetic field in HSX is generated by a set of 48 twisted coils arranged in four field periods.
 HSX typically operates at a magnetic field of 1 Tesla at the center of the plasma column.
 A set of auxiliary coils is used to deliberately break the symmetry to mimic conventional stellarator properties for comparison.

 The HSX vacuum vessel is made of stainless steel, and is helically shaped to follow the magnetic geometry.

 Plasma formation and heating is achieved using 28 GHz, 100 kW electron cyclotron resonance heating (ECRH).
 A second 100 kW gyrotron has recently been installed on HSX to perform heat pulse modulation studies.

 Operations

 Plasmas as high as 3 kiloelectronvolts in temperature and about 8×10^12/cc in density are routinely formed for various experiments.

+Experiments have shown that edge magnetic islands affect particle fueling and exhaust.
+In HSX, the presence of a magnetic island chain at the plasma edge increases the plasma sourcing to exhaust ratio but reduces fueling efficiency by 25%.
+Moving the island radially inward decreases both the effective and global particle confinement times.
+This process is effective for controlling plasma fueling and helium exhaust times.

 Subsystems, diagnostics

 HSX has a large set of diagnostics to measure properties of plasma and magnetic fields.
 The following gives a list of major diagnostics and subsystems.